 Pensacola, FL | Instagram

-Currently an eleven year old sixth grade student who is a member of the Pensacola Navy Youth (PNY) swim team and her middle school swim team.
+Currently an eleven-year-old sixth-grade student who is a member of the Pensacola Navy Youth (PNY) swim team and her middle school swim team.
 Kara enjoys swimming because it allows her to be a team player as well as complete individually.
 She was recognized as the second highest point earner on the PNY swim team last year.
 Kara is participating in the Arthritis National Research Foundation’s Swimming for a Cure.
-In addition to swimming, Kara loves to skimboard, surf and paddleboard all of which she has perfected in the Gulf of Mexico.
-Her favorite subjects in school are math and history and she is a first chair violinist in her school’s orchestra.
-Most importantly, Kara is friendly and kind person who is a role model to others.
+In addition to swimming, Kara loves to skimboard, surf, and paddleboard all of which she has perfected in the Gulf of Mexico.
+Her favorite subjects in school are math and history, and she is a first chair violinist in her school’s orchestra.
+Most importantly, Kara is a friendly and kind person who is a role model to others.

 This certified USA Triathlon and USA Cycling coach served as a pastor for over 35 years and advocates a fusion of faith and fitness.
-As a triathlete for over 20 years, he enjoys that triathlon promotes a healthy lifestyle, likes that the sport has challenging discipline, and it’s opportunity to inspire and encourage others.
-Scott is a 9 time Ironman finisher, 7 time 70.3 finisher, 2 time quintathlon finisher and more than 30 triathlon sprint distance finishes.
+As a triathlete for over 20 years, he enjoys that triathlon promotes a healthy lifestyle, likes that the sport has a challenging discipline, and it’s an opportunity to inspire and encourage others.
+Scott is a 9-time Ironman finisher, seven times 70.3 finisher, 2-time quintathlon finisher and more than 30 triathlon sprint distance finishes.
 Scott also serves on the USAT Rocky Mountain Region council for paratriathlon, is a home theater enthusiast and enjoys attending rock concerts and festivals.